William Obront: Stock market fraudster

+Obront: I'm telling you, it's murder, I want to meet you...to wait...and if you have something to say, you tell me, but it's no good this way".

 Conviction

 From 1970 to 1975, Obront had at least nine bank accounts at four different banks.
 In 1974 and 1975, bank records showed that 46 people and 14 companies deposited amounts ranging from $2,500 to $1.7 million in Obront's bank accounts.
+La Commission d'Enquête sur le Crime Organisé discovered that some of the cheques that were deposited into Obront's bank account at 637 Decarie branch of the Bank of Montreal were signed Simon Templar (the hero of a popular 1960s British television show 'The Saint), Marc Codeau (one of the commissioners with CECO) and Pierre Trudeau.
 Obront's financial records show that he made a profit of $18 million for the Cotroni family in 1974 and 1975 while Obront in filing his taxes claimed an annual income of only $38,000.
-In August 1974, Obront fled to Florida to avoid having to testify at La Commission d'Enuête sur le Crime Organisé.
+In August 1974, Obront fled to Florida to avoid having to testify at La Commission d'Enquête sur le Crime Organisé.
 In Miami, Obront applied for U.S. citizenship.
 He ceded his Canadian citizenship in order to become an American national in November 1975.

-In 1975, Obront was charged with tax evasion, with the government claiming that he had an undeclared income of $2,197,801 between 1965 and 1973.
-In May 1976, following an extradition request from Canada, Obront fled to Costa Rica, but was ordered to return to Canada.
-Under handcuffs from the detectives from the Royal Canadian Mounted Police, Obront was flown back to Canada.
-For refusing to testify at the commission, Obront served a year in prison.
-Obront was also convicted of defrauding investors in Obie's Meat Market of $51,991 and sentenced to four years in prison and fined $75,000 on 3 December 1976.